Kuol in, Langerak out of Australia’s squad for World Cup

-BRISBANE, Australia (AP)Australia’s head coach Graham Arnold selected 18-year-old forward Garang Kuol despite his lack of professional experience but left veteran goalkeeper Mitch Langerak out of his 26-man Socceroos squad for the World Cup.

-Goalkeeper Mathew Ryan and winger Mathew Leckie were picked for a third World Cup, with Ryan leading the squad in Qatar.

 Kuol is among the 17 players selected for a World Cup for the first time.
-He made just one appearance off the bench in a friendly against New Zealand in September but showed enough potential in that game and for an invitational team in a friendly against Barcelona to convince Arnold he’s a potential star of the future.
+He made just one appearance off the bench in a friendly against New Zealand but showed enough potential to convince Arnold he’s a potential star of the future.

-Kuol, who was born in Egypt to Sudanese parents and moved to Australia as a child, scored four goals in his first seven appearances off the bench for the Central Coast Mariners in Australia’s A-League.
-He is likely to join Newcastle in the Premier League next year.

 ”The make-up of our team reflects Australia’s multicultural landscape.
 Our boys come from all over the world, they all have different journeys, but we are united by one jersey,” Arnold said. ”We have worked hard to give younger players an opportunity over the (qualifying) campaign, to expose them to international football, to test them against the best and I’m thrilled with the development and maturity of this group who now get a chance on the biggest stage possible.”